GrumpyMetalGuy/photo_renamer/README.md

 ## Changes Welcome!
 As is usually the case with these little CLIs I put together, there's not a lot in the way of "proper" error handling.
 There's also not many configuration options for things that have been hard-coded for my use.
 There may well be panics.
 And I know it's not very unicode savvy.
 If you'd like to change any of this, feel free to submit a pull request!

+## License

+This project is licensed under MIT license (LICENSE-MIT or https://opensource.org/licenses/MIT)